Tatter Taylor Professional Visitor

 I thought you wanted to enter so I mailed it, sorry."

-Tatter shrugged and downed the last of a liter of milk, wiping his mouth on his bathrobe sleeve he said, "Don't worry about it, no harm done, I might even win."
+Tatter shrugged and downed the last of a litre of milk, wiping his mouth on his bathrobe sleeve he said, "Don't worry about it, no harm done, I might even win."

 I endured another week of Tatter's abuse waiting for the day the telegram would arrive.